Mcsavvy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This program prints all digits separated by commas and spaces

 #### 100-print_comb3.c
+This program prints all the possible combinations of two different digits.

+#### 101-print_comb3.c
-This program prints all the possible combinations of single-digit numbers.
+This program prints all the possible combinations of three different digits.